-What are the benefits of using RV tire covers?
+What are the benefits of covering your RV tires?

 Tire covers also keep out moisture from rain or snow, and they’ll keep rust and dirt from collecting in the wheels and rims.
 Tire covers may additionally protect against oxidation, which causes premature drying and cracking in the tires.

-Other ways to protect your tires from UV damage
+More ways to protect your RV tires from UV damage

 Some RVers don’t bother with tire covers as there are other ways to protect them from sun damage.
 The great part about these alternatives is that you won’t need to worry about storing the bulky tire covers.